tkodev/lib-gulp-json-tasks/README.md

 # Gulp JSON Tasks
-- 🔍 Gulp JSON Tasks - A NPM module to create Gulp 4.x tasks via JSON configuration.
+- 🔍 Gulp JSON Tasks - A NPM module to create Gulp 4.x tasks via JSON config.
   - Quickly use common gulp tasks!
 Leverage best of config based build tool alongside Gulp's programmatic style!
   - **Not for public production!
 Please fork for personal use!** - This module is for @htkoca's private development.